rpl-bonn/gpd/README.md

 This is a fork.
 For our purpose, we just want to replace AnyGrasp, and test this out.
 Thus, we have a Dockerfile, which uses this repo.

+run app.py in docker
+docker run --gpus all -it \
+  -p 5000:5000 \
+  -v /home/user/azirar/containers/gpd:/workspace \
+  registry.gitlab.uni-bonn.de:5050/rpl/public_registry/grasp_pose_detection

+then
+python3 -m pip install pip==20.3.4
+pip3 install flask
+python3 workspace/app.py

+  to share docker.

+  i have to update the docker so it installs flasks and directly launches app.py

+do we even need this old version..

 # Grasp Pose Detection (GPD)